TheG-Meister/campylobacter-usa/README.md

-# campylobacter-usa
+# Campylobacter USA

-Data included in a source-attribution study for clinical cases of campylobacteriosis in the USA
+This repository contains scoring data for unitig patterns included in a source-attribution study for clinical cases of campylobacteriosis in the USA.